RapidStruct/RapidStructC3/README.md

 subnetSchema.addFieldToSchema("Name", RS_FieldType.STRING);
 ~~~

 In this example we created a schema to describe a subnet.
 First, we use a `BOOL` type to indicate if this is an IPv4 or IPv6 network.
 Then we are using a `RAW` type to represent the bytes of the IP address (`RAW` just indicates a byte array).
 We used the `BYTE` type to indicate the CIDR/mask length.
 And finally, a `STRING` to represent the name of the subnet.
 All types are assumed to be unsigned.
-You must convert them if you need signed values. `RAW` is obviously the most flexible and can essentially be used to represent anything.  `STRING` may be platform dependant, but generally speaking should at least support ASCII (the 1st seven bytes of UTF-8 codes is ASCII, for instance.)
+You must convert them if you need signed values. `RAW` is obviously the most flexible and can essentially be used to represent anything.  `STRING` may be platform dependant, but generally speaking should at least support ASCII (the 1st seven bits of UTF-8 codes is ASCII, for instance.)

 ## RS_Processor